WKU-SRA-Dev/sra-recruitment-lab/README.md

    - Ask for permission.
 Leave your github account username to us.
 This is for you to easily push your own branch to our repo.

 2. **Create your own `git branch`**:
   - Before you start your code journey.
-In the project root directory (`path-to-your-project/`), you justed cloned it from step 1, create a new branch called(`position/your-name` like `coder/rupert`)
+In the project root directory (`path-to-your-project/`), you just cloned it from step 1, create a new branch called(`position/your-name` like `coder/rupert`)

 3. **Create a Directory Called `projects`(alternative)**:
    Create a folder named `projects` in the main directory of this repository if you want to clone more than a single project.
-Then, you can clone different projects into this folder.
+Then, you can use it to record your coding journey of different repo.
 If you just want to clone one project and make modifications, you are suggested to directly add your `your-repo-name.md`.

      ```
      .